-We offer a wide range of nonsurgical Cardiac interventions and services to both inpatients and outpatients, working closely with GPs, Community Cardiac Nurses, telehealth and Acute care at Home to provide a holistic service for our patients and help them manage and improve their conditions and daily life.
+We offer a wide range of nonsurgical Cardiac interventions and services to both inpatients and outpatients.
+We work closely with GPs, Community Cardiac Nurses, telehealth and Acute care at Home to provide a holistic service for our patients, helping them manage and improve their conditions and daily life.

 Inpatients will most likely stay with us in the Cardiac Investigation Unit, a 19-bedded Cardiology Ward.

-At the Royal Cornwall Hospital, we have two modern and well equipped Cardiac Catheter Laboratories, which are situated in Trelawney Wing near both the Coronary Care and Cardiac Investigation Units.
+At the Royal Cornwall Hospital, we have two modern and well equipped Cardiac Catheter Laboratories.
+These are situated in Trelawney Wing near both the Coronary Care and Cardiac Investigation Units.
 Many of our patients attend as day cases and don’t need to stay overnight in hospital.

 The labs perform a variety of cardiac procedures, including: